etlbox/etlbox.website/create_api_md/README.md

 DocFx can't build the projects - some Warning appears (`Failure] Msbuild failed when processing the file 'C:\Users\andreaslennartz\Github\et lbox\etlbox.source\ETLBox.Xml\ETLBox.Xml.csproj' with message: Project does not contain 'Compile' target.`), but the documentation is generated anyways.

+## Known issues

+After releasing, the Release folder will contain obfuscated .dll files.
+If docfx is run while these dll still exists, not all ///<inheritdoc /> tags are properly resolved.
+Before running docfx, make sure that the Release folder are empty:

+`dotnet clean ../../etlbox.tests --configuration Release`

 ## Upgrading/Fresh installation